philou/philou.github.com/_posts/2021-01-25-growth-mindset-coaching-turn-remote-work-commutes-into-team-learning.markdown

 A week in, and everyone got hooked at the practice!
 Some of our part-time coaches started to invite their teammates.
 The group soon began to be too large to be manageable.
 We had to fork and start spin-offs sessions in different teams.

 Since then, this little idea has been growing!
-(TODO link Jonathan)
+My colleague [Jonathan Boccara](https://twitter.com/JoBoccara) tried it and has been [blogging about it](https://www.fluentcpp.com/2020/09/04/make-your-september-matter/)!

 ## Coaching the Growth Mindset!